omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **AdapterTimeOut** :  This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.

+    #. **family** :  This refers to the family name of MCCS Subarray Leaf Node TANGO device.
+Currently defaults to "subarray-leaf-node-mccs".

 **NOTE** : {id} is the identifier for the deployed subarray.